AntiPwr/AntiPwr.github.io/root/wiki/Agresta Jungle.md

 The **Agresta Jungle** is the largest rainforest region of [[Toma]], found in northeast [[Sancta]], south of [[Kro'Tan]].

-This jungle canopy reaches, at times, miles over the [[Swirling Sea]], slowing the breeze, creating a rich breeding and hunting environment for many creatures.
+This jungle canopy reaches, at times, miles over the [[Swirling Sea]] to the west, slowing the breeze, creating a rich breeding and hunting environment for many creatures.
 <!-- wiki-header-section:end -->